aminianmahdieh/NoSQL-Exam/README.md

-# NoSQL-Exam
+## NoSQL-Exam
 Kafka Api

 #MAIN CONCEPTS

-▸ Choose a continuous data source (available in API)
+▸ Choose a continuous data source (available in API):

+ I choose the weather api from https://openweathermap.org/forecast5

 ▸ Collect the data in a Kafka topic